vicenteherrera/kubernetes_tutorial/docs/05_cluster_skaffold.md

 _Improvement_: With the default configuration, Skaffold doesn't use your provisioned public IP.
 Change it to use that.

-_Improvement_: You could set up a CI/CD pipeline in Azure Devops portal likend to a git repository to automatically deploy the cluster when a commit to __master__ branch is done.
+_Improvement_: You could set up a CI/CD pipeline in Azure Devops portal linked to a git repository to automatically deploy the cluster when a commit to __master__ branch is done.

 ---
 [Next step: 6.
 Installing Prometheus and Grafana using Helm](../docs/06_helm.md)